-With separate pre-clinical and clinical stages of the course, students first gain a comprehensive grounding in medical science, before applying that scientific foundation in the clinical setting.
+With separate pre-clinical and clinical stages of the course, students first gain a comprehensive grounding in medical science, before learning to apply that scientific foundation in the clinical setting.
 Teaching is delivered throughout with reference to findings in academic research.